-You can ask your education provider to organise OSHC for you, or you can select an approved OSHC provider yourself and pay the insurance.
+Your education provider might organise your OSHC coverage for you, or you can select an approved OSHC provider yourself and pay the policy.

 Exceptions: You do not need OSHC if you are:

 - a Norwegian student covered by the Norwegian National Insurance Scheme

 - a Swedish student covered by the National Board of Student Aid or by Kammarkollegiet

 - a Belgian student covered under the Reciprocal Health Care Agreement with Australia.